VivianWilde/desi-api-drafting/devdocs/devdocs.md

 # Introduction

-The quickest way to get started with running the server raw (i.e not through a docker container) is to run `python -m desi_api.web_api.cli server -c docker_utilities/config.toml`, which uses a prewritten config file and starts a webserver.
+The quickest way to get started with running the server raw (i.e not through a docker container) is to run `python -m desi_api.web.cli server -c docker_utilities/config.toml`, which uses a prewritten config file and starts a webserver.

 # Configuration
 The file `default.toml` defines the basic configuration options along with default values for when running the program inside a Docker container, commented with annotations.